Opioids. Back Pain. Treatment Options. Chiropractic has a role

 higher risk of long-term opioid use by 6.7% and 3.4%, respectively.

-Wilson Family Chiropractic welcomes pain patients to seek
+Wilson Family Chiropractic invites pain patients to seek

 Millville chiropractic care first!